The following isn't too crude to follow, I hope?

 I hope this reached you before reverse EMFs damaged any of your microprocessors?
 Do please write in and tell me if bits were unclear, or you would like more help with optoisolators

-There is not reason you couldn't connect a relay via a NoviceGuard daughter board.
-You would need to work at NG_PwrDemand_2.
+There is no reason you couldn't connect a relay via a NoviceGuard daughter board.
+You would need to use the NG_PwrDemand_2 power scheme.
 If the relay coil were not the same as your Arduino's Vcc, you'd need a separate supply for the relay coil, but the transistor you would use to switch that power is shown above.

 I have to confess that I have not tried it... yet.